Please note. As of recording, “outside activity” (walk, run, bike) while staying 6ft away from people is allowed under NYC’s quarantine guidance.

 I’m sharing this video provide an non-editorialized window into life in NYC.
 Even though empty streets are freaky, it’s heartening that people are collectively changing their behavior to stop this virus.
 Tough times, but we’ll get through this.
 Hopefully more connected to and supportive of each other.

 This bike ride started in South Brooklyn then across the Brooklyn Bridge, up to Times Square, back south and across the Williamsburg Bridge.
 Neighborhoods noted throughout.

 Pizza the Musical is a short film I created and directed for The Museum of Pizza – a monthlong popup exhibition in Brooklyn, NY.
 I wrote the piece in collaboration with maestro Sarah Fiete who also composed the music.
-Produced with the good people at Ghost Robot.

 In this divided world, I wanted to bring people together around the greatest thing ever.
 Pizza: The Great Unifier.
 From kings to peasants, everybody loves a good slice.
 Despite it’s universal appeal, pizza preferences vary greatly from person to person.
 And goodness can pizza opinions get passionate!
 What style is best? — New York?
 Detroit?
 Chicago deep dish?
 What’s the proper way to eat a slice?
 Fork and knife or folded in half? — Or perhaps the most divisive issue of all: Does Pineapple have ANY place on a pizza?

 Pizza the Musical sets about to answer these questions.
 And shows the world how “we’re all just one pizza in a pan.”